Bottom Line Up Front

 Sandy Soil Loses Heat Quickly

 Sand drains well, but it does not hold heat.
-Once temperatures drop, frost can travel deeper than many homeowners expect, especially when insulation from grass or snow is disturbed.
+Once temperatures drop, frost can travel deeper than many homeowners expect.

 Older Systems and Aging Pipes

-Many homes in Jacksonville, Hampstead, Sneads Ferry, Swansboro, and Wilmington are running on older septic designs.
-These systems were not built with today’s winter risk awareness in mind.
+Many homes in Jacksonville, Hampstead, Sneads Ferry, Swansboro, and Wilmington are running on older septic designs that were not built with today’s winter risk awareness in mind.

 Frozen Septic Pipes